 https://buddenbrookhaus.de

-A 'Literary Quartet' with a changing cast of guests will hold a public discussion about Thomas Mann's four most famous stories.
+A 'literary quartet' with changing guests discusses Thomas Mann's four most famous stories in public.
 All events will be moderated by Katrin Krämer (Radio Bremen Zwei).
-All evenings will feature musical accompaniment to the texts from the Lübeck University of Music.
+All evenings will be accompanied by music from the Lübeck University of Music to match the texts.

-In an intimate atmosphere, two different celebrities will speak on three evenings about a selected novel by Thomas Mann, with particular emphasis on its political content.
-Actors and actresses will accompany the presentations.
+In an intimate atmosphere, two alternating celebrities will speak on three evenings about a selected novel by Thomas Mann, paying particular attention to its political content.
+Actors and actresses will stage the respective novel.

 "Long debut night"

-With "Buddenbrooks," Thomas Mann wrote one of the most successful debut novels in literary history.
-Following this tradition, contemporary first novels will be presented by their authors on two "debut nights" in Lübeck, accompanied by contemporary music, and discussed by the audience.
+With "Buddenbrooks", Thomas Mann wrote one of the most successful debuts in literary history.
+Following in this tradition, contemporary first novels will be presented by their authors on two 'Debut Nights' in Lübeck, staged with contemporary music and discussed by the audience.

-A panel format organized by Buddenbrookhaus in cooperation with the German Thomas Mann Society, the Heinrich Mann Society, and the Buddenbrookhaus Friends' Association.
-A selected text by Heinrich or Thomas Mann will serve as a starting point for discussion and a starting point for re-examining a current topic.
-The panel will feature two distinguished guests from public life and a moderator.
+A panel format of the Buddenbrookhaus in cooperation with the German Thomas Mann Society, the Heinrich Mann Society and the Friends of the Buddenbrookhaus e.V.
+A selected text by Heinrich or Thomas Mann becomes the occasion for discussion and a hook to take a fresh look at a current topic.
+The panel is made up of two high-caliber guests from public life and a moderator.

 "Death!
 Death!
-Kill everything!" – Violence and Society (Literary text: Heinrich Mann, "The Youth of King Henri Quatre," moderated by Prof. Dr. Thomas Wortmann)
+Kill everything!" - Violence and society (Literary text: Heinrich Mann, "The Youth of King Henri Quatre", moderation: Prof. Dr. Thomas Wortmann)

 November 13, 2025